Škoda Fabia: Concept cars

-The Funstar (stylised as FUNStar') is a pick-up concept car based on the Mk3 Fabia.
+The Funstar (stylised as FUNStar) is a pick-up concept car based on the Mk3 Fabia.
 It was designed by Škoda Auto University students as a throwback to the Felicia Fun, a compact pick-up car produced during the 1990s.
 It was shown at the annual 2015 Wörthersee GTI fan meeting.

 The exterior received a unique paint make-up, complemented with green day-running lights, 18-inch wheels from the Octavia RS and bonnet vents.
 The pick-up bed required the removal of the C-pillars, necessitating wider B-pillars and stiffened side panels to retain structural strength.
 The Funstar is powered by a 1.2-litre TSI petrol engine, paired with a 7-speed dual-clutch transmission.
 A 1.8-litre engine was originally planned for use but could not be implemented due to its size.

-Fourth generation (2021)
+Fourth generation (Type PJ; 2021)

 The fourth generation Škoda Fabia went on sale towards the end of 2021.
 The new Fabia sports an updated design more consistent of other models in the Škoda range.
-The fourth generation will also be based upon the MQB-A0 platform, Volkswagen Group's shared vehicle platform currently used to produce other Škoda vehicles; the Scala and the Kamiq.
-Due to this change, the dimensions of the new hatchback have again changed when compared to its predecessor.
+The fourth generation will also be based upon the MQB-A0 platform, Volkswagen Group's shared vehicle platform currently used to produce the Škoda Scala and Kamiq.
+The dimensions of the new hatchback have changed when compared to its predecessor.
 With a wheelbase which is 94 mm longer compared to the Mk 3, an increase in length of 115 mm, an increase in width of 50 mm but a decrease in height of 7 mm, extended interior room will be available.

 The car has received aerodynamic adjustments which have achieved a reduction in drag coefficient from 0.32 to 0.28, which Škoda claim makes it "the best in the small car segment".

 Detailed information about the model's engine range has been revealed.
 All engines will be from the Volkswagen Group's Evo engine range, with power outputs ranging from 65PS up to 150PS.

-Mid-2021, Skoda cancelled its project to renew the Fabia Combi due to Euro 7 standards.
+In August 2021, Skoda cancelled its project to renew the Fabia Combi for the fourth generation due to Euro 7 standards.
 By the end of 2022, Fabia entered the Egyptian market.